ibm-cloud-docs/containers/cs_troubleshoot_debug_ingress.md

 {: tsCauses}
 When you create a VPC cluster, one public and one private VPC load balancer is automatically created outside of your cluster in your VPC.
 The VPC load balancer routes requests to the apps that the ALBs expose.
 Requests cannot be routed to your app in the following situations:
+* A VPC security group is blocking incoming traffic to your worker nodes, including incoming requests to your app.
 * The VPC load balancer is offline, such as due to load balancer provisioning errors or VSI connection errors.
 * The VPC load balancer is deleted through the VPC console or the CLI.
 * The VPC load balancer's DNS entry is still registering.

 {: tsResolve}
+1. If you use use non-default [VPC security groups](/docs/vpc?topic=vpc-using-security-groups), allow traffic requests that are routed by the VPC load balancer to node ports on your worker nodes.
+  1. Target Generation 1 of VPC compute.
+     ```
+     ibmcloud is target --gen 1
+     ```
+     {: pre}
+  2. List your security groups.
+For your **VPC**, if only the default security group with a randomly generated name is listed, inbound traffic to the node ports on the worker is already allowed, and you can continue to step 2.
+If you have another security group, note its ID.
+    ```
+    ibmcloud is security-groups
+    ```
+    {: pre}
+    Example output with only the default security group of a randomly generated name, `preppy-swimmer-island-green-refreshment`:
+    ```
+    ID                                     Name                                       Rules   Network interfaces         Created                     VPC                      Resource group
+    1a111a1a-a111-11a1-a111-111111111111   preppy-swimmer-island-green-refreshment    4       -                          2019-08-12T13:24:45-04:00   <vpc_name>(bbbb222b-.)   c3c33cccc33c333ccc3c33cc3c333cc3
+    ```
+    {: screen}
+  3. Add a rule to allow inbound TCP traffic on ports 30000-32767.
+For more information about the command options, see the [`security-group-rule-add` CLI reference docs](/docs/vpc-on-classic?topic=vpc-infrastructure-cli-plugin-vpc-reference#security-group-rule-add).
+    ```
+    ibmcloud is security-group-rule-add <security_group_ID> inbound tcp --port-min 30000 --port-max 32767
+    ```
+    {: pre}

-Verify that the VPC load balancer for your ALBs exists.
+2. Verify that the VPC load balancer for your ALBs exists.
 In the output, look for the VPC load balancer that has the same **Host Name** as your public or private ALBs.
 You can see the hostnames for your public and private ALBs by running `ibmcloud ks alb ls --cluster <cluster_name_or_ID>` and looking for the **Load Balancer Hostname** field.
   ```
   ibmcloud is load-balancers
   ```
   {: pre}
   * If the VPC load balancer is not listed, it was deleted through the VPC console or the CLI.
 To re-create the VPC load balancer for your ALBs, disable all of the public or private ALBs that are assigned that VPC load balancer's hostname by running `ibmcloud ks alb configure vpc-classic --alb-id <ALB_ID> --disable` for each ALB.
 Then, re-enable those ALBs by running `ibmcloud ks alb configure vpc-classic --alb-id <ALB_ID> --enable` for each ALB.
 A new VPC load balancer for the ALBs takes a few minutes to provision in your VPC.
 You cannot access your app until the VPC load balancer for your ALBs is fully provisioned.
   * If the VPC load balancer is listed, its DNS entry might still be registering.
 When a VPC load balancer is created, the hostname is registered through a public DNS.
 In some cases, it can take several minutes for this DNS entry to be replicated to the specific DNS that your client is using.
 You can either wait for the hostname to be registered in your DNS, or access the VPC load balancer directly by using one of its IP addresses.
 To find the VPC load balancer IP addresses, look for the **Public IP** column in the output of `ibmcloud is load-balancers`.
 If after several minutes you cannot reach the load balancer, it might be offline due to provisioning or connection issues.
 [Open an {{site.data.keyword.cloud_notm}} support case](https://cloud.ibm.com/unifiedsupport/cases/add).
 For the type, select **Technical**.
 For the category, select **Network** in the VPC section.
 In the description, include your cluster ID and the VPC load balancer ID.

 <br />